-where <alphablox_dir> is the directory in which Alphablox Analytics is installed.
+where <db2alphablox dir> is the directory in which DB2 Alphablox is installed.

-The end user help consists of a set of HTML pages, a stylesheet, and a set of images, and can be easily customized.
-In the following example, a copy of the help files is located under a help/subdirectory in the application folder, and the user help is loaded into a separate browser window using JavaScript:
+The end user help consists of a set of HTML pages, a style sheet, and a set of images, and can be easily customized.
+In the following example, a copy of the help files is located under a help/ subdirectory in the application folder, and the user help is loaded into a separate browser window using JavaScript: